Structural Equation Modeling: Part 2

 REVIEWS OF STRUCTURAL EQUATION MODELING

 “I highly recommend this course to everyone who has a basic statistical background and would like to learn a new technique of data analysis.
 The course is well structured and well-paced.
 It is also quite comprehensive, as a lot of material (different kinds of models, etc.) is covered in a rather short amount of time.
 It’s very hands-on, as one can apply newly learned concepts in exercises and is able to ask questions as well as receive feedback.
-Also, course reviews how to perform all analyses in different software and which ones are better for certain analyses.
+Also, the course reviews how to perform all analyses in different software and which ones are better for certain analyses.
 Overall, this is a great introductory course on SEM, very comprehensive.
 I highly recommend.”

 Anna Sheremenko, ICF